Fiber – what’s not to love? Found in a variety of foods, fiber is crucial to good health. This is especially true for individuals with diabetes.

 Beans and Lentils – One cup of cooked red kidney beans contains 13 grams of fiber, a cup of black beans has 15 grams of fiber, and white beans contain over 18 grams per cup.
 In addition to their high fiber content, beans, as well as lentils (which are composed of 40% fiber), contain a starch that is more slowly absorbed into the bloodstream, helping to keep blood sugar stable.

 Brownies – WHAT?
 Yep!
-Just one of these chocolatey, delicious brownies contains more than half of the recommended daily intake of fiber.
+One of these chocolatey, delicious brownies contains 11 grams of soluble fiber.

 Fiber is of utmost importance to health, for diabetics especially.
 Maybe its fiber's ability to help stabilize and lower blood sugar?
 Or maybe due to its assistance in preventing brain aging and neurodegenerative diseases like Alzheimer’s?
 Not to mention fiber’s incredible impact on the gut, and therefore, the entire body.